St. Louis Product Liability Lawyer

 Defective Toys and Children’s Products

-Manufacturers of products for children and babies must exercise an even higher degree of care during the development, manufacturing and distribution stages of these products.
-Children lack the caution and judgment of adults, so “childproofing” is essential on many of these products.
+Manufacturers of products for children and babies must exercise an even higher degree of care during these products’ development, manufacturing, and distribution stages.
+Children lack the caution and judgment of adults, so “childproofing” is essential for many of these products.
 Parents should be very careful when it comes to buying toys and other products for their children.
 Always check the recommended age range for any toy or children’s product before allowing it to come into contact with a child.

 • Toys with sharp edges or sharp points